The Correlated Particle Hybrid Sampler for State Space Models: Introduction

+We also consider a factor stochastic volatility model in which the log-volatilities of the idiosyncratic errors follow a GARCH diffusion continuous volatility time process which does not have a closed form transition density \citep{Kleppe2010,Chib2004}.
+It is well known that the Gibbs-type MCMC and PMCMC samplers, including the MCMC sampler of \citet{Kastner:2017} and particle Gibbs of \citet{andrieuetal2010}, perform poorly for generating parameters of a diffusion model \citep{Stramer2011}.
+We show in section \ref{results multivariate examples} that the particle Gibbs performs poorly in estimating the parameters of the GARCH diffusion model.

 The rest of the article is organized as follows.
 Section~\ref{sec: Preliminaries} outlines the basic state space model, the sequential Monte Carlo algorithm for this model, and the backward simulation method.
-Section~\ref{S: corr PMCMC} introduces the \corrPMMHPG{}, its invariant distribution and the constrained conditional sequential Monte Carlo algorithm which is an important component of the \corrPMMHPG.
-Section~\ref{S: factor SV model} introduces the factor stochastic volatility model, which is our main application.
-Section~\ref{sec:Empirical-Results} presents empirical results for both the univariate stochastic volatility and for the factor stochastic volatility model.
+Section~\ref{S: corr PMCMC} introduces the \corrPMMHPG{}, its invariant distribution, the constrained conditional sequential Monte Carlo algorithm, which is an important component of the \corrPMMHPG{}, and shows that the PG and the CPMMH samplers are special cases of the \corrPMMHPG{}. \ \ Sections \ref{S: univariate example SV model} and \ref{Multivariate example} compare the performance of the \corrPMMHPG{} to competing PMCMC methods for estimating univariate and multivariate stochastic volatility models.
+Section \ref{sec:discussion} discusses how the \corrPMMHPG{} can estimate some other factor stochastic volatility models that would be very difficult to estimate by existing methods.
+The paper has an online supplement containing some further technical and empirical results.